 The handheld poppable desserts are easy to pick up in the frozen section but mastering how to make multi-flavoured mochi ice cream at home will open doors, make you new friends and impress the old.

-Discover more about mochi and how to make matcha, strawberry, chocolate and green tea mochi ice cream at home, in our recipe round-up below.
+Discover more about mochi and how to make matcha, strawberry and green tea mochi ice cream at home, in our recipe round-up below.

 What is Mochi?

 Mochi, pronounced 'moh-chee', are round buns made of sweet and chewy rice dough with a sweetened bean paste centre, and they are traditionally eaten around Japanese new year.